wanazim03/PowerBI/README.md

-Im Azim, the purpose of this repo is just to showcase my jounrey on learning and mastering PowerBI.
+Im Azim, the purpose of this repo is just to showcase my journey on learning and mastering PowerBI.